-Stuttgart is the capital of Baden-Wuerttemberg and forms with about 600,000 inhabitants the centre of the Stuttgart Region, which boasts in total 2.7 million inhabitants and employs 1 million people.
+As the capital of Baden-Württemberg, Stuttgart has about 600,000 inhabitants.
+Taking the entire metropolitan region into account, this number grows to 2.7 million and more than 1 million employees.
 Europe’s strongest region in terms of exports supports its strength through the automotive and mechanical engineering sectors.
 Companies such as Daimler and Porsche enjoy an excellent reputation worldwide.
 Several universities and numerous research institutions form together a diversified research landscape.
-Stuttgart is well-acquainted with all its transport-related challenges, which result from high mobility demand from citizens and the economy.
-Nonetheless, the city is also working hard on solutions for urban mobility aimed at increasing the quality of life and at reducing the negative impact of traffic on the environment.
+Stuttgart is well-acquainted with its transport-related challenges, which result from high mobility demand from citizens and the economy.
+Nonetheless, the city is also working hard on solutions for urban mobility aimed at increasing quality of life and at reducing the negative impact of traffic on the environment.

 CoEXist use cases in Stuttgart

-Despite the city of Stuttgart has an excellent public transport system, a state of the art traffic management centre and has made several improvements for cycling, the city’s topography and the resulting network structure affect the reliability of the urban transport network.
-Congestion on the motorway can also influence the traffic flow in the urban area.
+Despite an excellent public transport system, a state-of-the-art traffic management center and cycling improvements, the city’s topography and the resulting network structure affect the reliability of the urban transport network.
+Congestion on the motorway can also influence traffic flow in the urban area.

-For this reason, the city is eager to explore what are the impacts of the Connected and Automated Vehicles (CAVs) on road infrastructure and to what extent they can alleviate the traffic congestion in the city and its surroundings.
-Two uses case are foreseen for the city of Stuttgart within CoEXist:
+For this reason, the city is eager to explore the impacts of CAVs on the road infrastructure and to what extent they can alleviate the traffic congestion in the city and its surroundings.

 Impacts of CAVs on travel time and mode choice on a network level

-The first use case of Stuttgart is based on the assumption that CAVs of levels 3 and 4 will influence mode choice as cars become more comfortable and CAV users will experience various advantages including:
+The first use case of Stuttgart assumes that advanced CAVs will influence mode choice as cars become more comfortable and CAV users will experience various advantages including:

 - shorter or more reliable travel times due to increased capacity,